-In Year 7 students have five double lessons over the two-week timetable.
+In Year 7 students have four 80-minute lessons over the weekly timetable.
 Some classes may have two teachers for English.
 The curriculum is divided into thematic ‘units’, offering opportunities for different genres of reading and writing for a range of purposes.
 The curriculum covers:

 - Grammar for Writing

-Year 8 students currently have five 90-minute lessons over two weeks.
+Year 8 students currently have four 80-minute lessons each week.
 Text choices offer suitable challenge and scope for wider reading and development with an increasing emphasis on the writer's craft:

-Year 9 students also have five 90-minute lessons over two weeks.
+Year 9 students also have four 80-minute lessons each week.
 The curriculum has been planned to challenge students in the lead up to GCSE both in terms of the Literature and Language AQA specifications.
-Their assessments at this point will be GCSE style and in the summer term we begin one of the Literature texts for GCSE.
+Their assessments at this point will be GCSE style.

 Key Stage 4

 At Richmond Park Academy our students follow the AQA specification for English Language and Literature.
-They obtain two equally weighted, separate GCSEs in these subjects but study them together in a combined curriculum, with six 90-minute lessons over the two weeks.
-Some students may be entered early for Literature at the end of Year 10.
+They obtain two equally weighted, separate GCSEs in these subjects but study them together in a combined curriculum, with four 80-minute lessons over the two weeks.

 - 20th-century novel or play - 'An Inspector Calls' (LIT EXAM TEXT)